Snapping Turtle

 Frequently asked questions about the Snapping Turtle

-Are snapping turtles dangerous?
+Are snapping turtles dangerous to humans?

 What do snapping turtles eat?